-BASE - the platform of the instrument to which the arm is attached.
+BASE - the housing and platform of the instrument to which the arm is attached.
 The base stands on rubber feet and contains the illuminator assembly.

-COARSE FOCUS - the larger, outer knob of the focus control which facilitates rapid and heavy movement of the focusing mechanism.
-In order to prevent gear damage, the focus control is equipped with an upper limit stop that protects the high magnification objectives and slides.
+COARSE FOCUS - the larger, outside knob of the focus control which facilitates rapid and heavy movement of the focusing mechanism.
+In order to prevent gear damage, the focus control is equipped with an upper limit stopper that protects the high magnification objectives and slides.
 The system is also furnished with a tension control to prevent "stage drift".

-COAXIAL CONTROLS - the focusing control mechanism moves the stage up and down to bring the specimen into focus.
-A coaxial focus control combines the coarse and fine focus mechanisms into one control with inner and outer knobs, which are located on both sides of the arm.
-This coaxial focus control incorporates a clutch mechanism which allows for slippage at the extreme ends of the focus range to prevent damage to the gears.
+COAXIAL CONTROLS - the focusing mechanism moves the stage up and down to bring the specimen into focus.
+The coaxial focusing system combines both the coarse and fine focus into one knob located on both sides of the microscope.
+The clutch mechanism is equipped with a safety slipping feature (which comes in to play at either end of the focus range) as a protection for the brass rack and steel pinion gears.
+The control is designed for a continuous operation over the range of the stage movement.

-CONDENSER - the function of the condenser is to provide full illumination to the specimen plane and to enhance the resolution and contrast of the specimen being viewed.
+CONDENSER - the function of the condenser is to provide full illumination to the specimen plane and to enhance the resolution and contrast of the object being viewed.
+The standard condenser of the M7000 has a Numerical Aperture of 1.25 with iris diaphragm.
+It is mounted in a sub-stage focusing assembly that can be raised or lowered for precise light control.